 - Planning for a renewable energy future

 Expanding and upgrading the grid will improve the utilization of variable renewable energy overall.
 New transmission networks would integrate more renewable resources like solar and wind, which are often in remote areas.
 To do this rapidly, leaders need to develop energy system integration as well as effective measures to increase operational flexibility.
 Because solar and wind are variable sources, this will involve changes to power system planning and operations.
 Why such a major undertaking?
-The grid operator doesn't have control over variable renewable energy (VRE), as renewables like solar and wind depend on the weather!
+The grid operator doesn't have control over variable renewable energy (VRE), as renewables like solar and wind depend on the weather.
 This makes load forecasting even more complicated than it already is.
-To respond to growing demand and clean air targets, it;s clear we need to ramp up the use of renewables on a bigger scale.
+To respond to growing demand and clean air targets, it's clear we need to ramp up the use of renewables on a bigger scale.
 Achieving this will require a greater investment in system integration and the infrastructure needed to support it.
-All of these factors pose economic challenges to the power sector and the critical infrastructure we all depend on for energy security.
-To achieve ambitious goals on renewable energy integration, stakeholders are working to address technical, economic, regulatory, and institutional barriers for using renewable and distributed systems.

 Renewable Energy Integration Solutions

-Although renewables integration presents challenges, many solutions are already in place.
+Although renewable integration presents challenges, many solutions are already in place.